eea/clms-api-docs/source/download.md

 ## Restrict the temporal extent of the files

-Some of the available datasets provide time series information and the user can choose to download only a subset of the available time serie.
+Some available datasets provide time series information and the user can choose to download only a subset of the available time serie.

 ## Request the download

 When the user has all the data he needs to download the DataSet, he can request the download by doing the following request.

-### Restrict using a NUTS code
+### Restrict using a Nomenclature of Territorial Units for Statistics code

+The request must include a correct NUTS code in the request:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-request-download-nuts.req